Within the the next year, I will be cycling across America!

 But the moment I step outside, an elk runs past me, out of nowhere, which throws me for a loop because this is North Carolina and there are no elk here.
 Then I remember the grizzly bears, and I know that must be what the elk is running from.
 And, hell, there’s no way I can outrun the bears, so I back step inside and slam the door.

-There, I call my mom again and, this time, when she answers I can hear her voice clearly.
-Hear her say something she once told me about my adventures, “sometimes I think you just do all this to escape.”
+There, I call my mom again and, this time, when she answers the phone I can hear her voice clearly.
+Hear her say something she once told me about my adventures, “sometimes, Gin, I think you just do all this to escape.”

 Then she runs down the stairs with a knife in hand to kill me.